Jontzii/omat-pysakit/README.md

 The idea of this project is to create some kind of a copy of HSL's omat näytöt service for Nysse.

+## Running versions

+The latest version of frontend in `main`-branch is running at [omatpysakit.jontzi.com](https://omatpysakit.jontzi.com).
+The backend API is accessible from [omatpysakit.jontzi.com/api](https://omatpysakit.jontzi.com/api).

 ## API Docs

 The API docs for the backend are written in OpenAPI 3.0 and can be browsed [here](https://app.swaggerhub.com/apis/jontzii/omat-pysakit/1.0.0)